 It can happen to all of us.
 Nobody is protected against it.
-Nothing can protect you a 100%.
+Nothing can protect you 100%.
 Every one of us is a potential host for a nasty virus.
 I am not talking about the flu here.
 I am talking about computer viruses and to be more specific about Ransomware.
 Ransomware is malicious software who threatens to publish your data or more likely, to encrypt your PC and hard drive and make all files inaccessible.

-You probably can recover easily from the latter one.
+You probably can recover easily from the latter.
 The “No More Ransom!
 Project” is a website giving solutions to decrypt your hard drive in case you got infected.
 You have to make sure that you remove the virus as well, to prevent your PC from being encrypted over and over again.
-To do so, an antivirus software should be sufficient enough.
+To do so, antivirus software should be sufficient enough.
 Of course, if you are one of the first once infected, it could take a while for the antivirus companies to develop the necessary updates as well for the No More Ransom!
 Project to find a solution.

 There is no 100% guarantee that there will be a solution available for the ransomware you are eventually getting infected with, but their list of fixed ransomware is pretty long.
-Each ransomware fix comes with a detailed tutorial how to use the files provided.
+Each ransomware fix comes with a detailed tutorial of how to use the files provided.

 In most cases, the software gets installed by human error.
 Never download anything from an untrustworthy site, never open email attachments from people you don’t know.
 Even tho if the email comes from a friend or colleague, don’t open EXE files if you are not explicitly requested that file.
 His computer could be infected and spreading via email and other ways of communication.